zng-ui/zng/TODO/_current.md

 * Colors don't match other apps, clear_color and background_color also does not match.
 * WindowChangedEvent fired on first resize.

-# UiNodeList -> WidgetList

-Move `UiNodeList` methods to `WidgetList` and delete it, the added cost and confusion of supporting both is not worth it, the only usage for the pure `UiNodeList` so far was stacking gradient effects, we can still do that by using a full widget for each *layer*.

 # Split `inner`

 All the visual layers are in `inner`, this causes problems with order or `border` and `background`, the button `focus_highlight` changes